 On-campus students receive a one-day orientation at the beginning of the fall term.
 At that time, students meet the faculty, talk with their program administrators, attend computer workshops, library training, and participate in various student activities.
 New student orientation is intended to provide information, answer questions, and welcome students to the CAHSS learning community.
-Much of the information presented at orientation is available on the department's webpage.
-Distance students attend sessions at the fall Residential Institute that covers this information.
+Much of the information presented at orientation is available on the college's website.

+Distance students in the Department of Conflict Resolution Studies attend sessions at the fall Residential Institute that covers this information.